gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 Don't publish this particular plugin to npm or the Gatsby Plugin Library, because it's just a sample plugin for the tutorial.
 However, if you've built a local plugin for your project, and want to share it with others, npm allows you to publish your plugins.
 Check out the npm docs on [How to Publish & Update a Package](https://docs.npmjs.com/getting-started/publishing-npm-packages) for more info.

-> **NOTE:** Once you have published your plugin on npm, don't forget to edit your plugin's `package.json` file to include info about your plugin.
+**Please Note:** Once you have published your plugin on npm, don't forget to edit your plugin's `package.json` file to include info about your plugin.
 If you'd like to publish a plugin to the [Gatsby Plugin Library](/plugins/) (please do!), please [follow these steps](/docs/how-to/plugins-and-themes/submit-to-plugin-library/).

 ## Summary